Part 2 of Day 4 Omaha Beach Normandy and the American Cemetery

 author-unknown

-There is nothing that can prepare you for the sight of all the white crosses at the American Cemetery even if you have seen video footage or photos before.
+Nothing can prepare you for seeing all the white crosses at the American Cemetery, even if you have seen video footage or photos before.
 The realization that those crosses represent lives lost.
 They were just boys, sons, brothers, children, young fathers, husbands.
 They went out of duty for one's country.
 They gave their life so that we could be free!
-I wish everyone had the opportunity to walk the paths and see the crosses, read the stories, and see the artifacts.
+I wish everyone could walk the paths, see the crosses, read the stories, and see the artifacts.
 It really did happen.
 It wasn't just a Hollywood film or a picture in a book.
 It was real.
 They died on Omaha Beach.
 Omaha Beach sustained the most casualties.
-It was the most guarded and the Germans were waiting for them perched on the hill where now the cemetery lies.
-That day 2400 men lost their lives.
+It was the most guarded, and the Germans were waiting for them perched on the hill where now the cemetery lies.
+That da,y 2400 men lost their lives.

 “At the core, the American citizen soldiers knew the difference between right and wrong, and they didn't want to live in a world in which wrong prevailed.
 So, they fought and won, and we, all of us, living and yet to be born, must be forever profoundly grateful.” — Stephen Ambrose, Citizen Soldiers